aberke/coloring-book/README.md

 - Use Quicktime player to take screencast
 - Use https://giphy.com/create/gifmaker to convert .mov file to gif
 - Use ?animate URL param to auto animate things on the page upon page load

+### Pieces

+Starting to generate & put together the pieces.
+They are shown at /#!/pieces

 ### Notes: